graphql/graphql-over-http/spec/Appendix A -- Persisted Documents.md

 ## Persisting a Document

-A client that wishes to utilize persisted documents for a request must generate a _document identifier_ for the associated GraphQL Document and should ensure the server can retrieve this GraphQL Document from the document identifier.
+To utilize persisted documents for a request, the client must possess a unique _document identifier_ for the associated GraphQL Document, and the server must be able to retrieve this GraphQL Document using the document identifier.
 The method through which the client and server achieve this is implementation specific.

 Note: When used as an operation allow-list, persisted documents are typically stored into a trusted shared key-value store at client build time (either directly, or indirectly via an authenticated request to the server) such that the server may retrieve them given the identifier at request time.
 This must be done in a secure manner (preventing untrusted third parties from adding their own persisted document) such that the server will be able to retrieve the identified document within a _persisted document request_ and know that it is trusted.

-Note: When used solely as a bandwidth optimization, an error-based mechanism might be used wherein the client assumes that the document has already been persisted, but if the request fails due to unknown _document identifier_ the client issues a follow-up request containing the full GraphQL Document to be persisted.
+Note: When used solely as a bandwidth optimization, as in the technique known colloquially as "automatic persisted queries (APQ)," an error-based mechanism might be used wherein the client assumes that the document has already been persisted, but if the request fails due to unknown _document identifier_ the client issues a follow-up request containing the full GraphQL Document to be persisted.

-Note: When persisting a document it is generally good practice for the client to issue both the GraphQL Document and the document identifier to the server; the server would then regenerate the document identifier from the GraphQL Document independently, and check that the identifiers match before storing the Document.
+Note: When persisting a document for which the identifier has been derived by the client, it is generally good practice for the client to issue both the GraphQL Document and the document identifier to the server; the server could then regenerate the document identifier from the GraphQL Document independently, and check that the identifiers match before storing the Document.
+If the identifier is not derived on the client then the client must coordinate retrieval of a document identifier from the server to be incorporated into the deployed client.
-An alternative but equally valid approach has the client issue the GraphQL Document to the server, and the server returns an arbitrary _custom document identifier_ that the client would incorporate into its bundle.

 ## Persisted Document Request